Sounds of summer: Where to see music acts in the area

 www.rosemusiccenter.com, 513-232-6220

 Recently announced: John Fogerty, July 16; 3 Doors Down July 17; The Beach Boys, July 18; Brantley Gilbert, July 23; Frankie Valli and the Four Seasons, July 24; Chicago, July 27; REO Speedwagon, July 30; Brit Floyd, July 31; Blackberry Smoke with The Allman Betts Band, Aug.
-1; Keith Sweat, Aug.
-6; Harry Connick Jr., Aug.
+1; Billy Idol, Aug.
+3; Keith Sweat, Aug.
+6; Emmylou Harris and Los Lobos, Aug.
+7; Harry Connick Jr., Aug.
 8; Jason Mraz, Aug.
-10; Randy Bachman and Burton Cummings with Mark Farner Trio, Aug.
+10; Lee Brice, Aug.
+13; Randy Bachman and Burton Cummings with Mark Farner Trio, Aug.
 21; Train with Vertical Horizon, Aug.
 26; Buddy Guy with Robert Randolph and the Family Band, Aug.
 27; King Crimson with The Zappa Band, Sept.
 2; John Legend with The War and Treaty, Sept.
 4; Incubus, Sept.
 5; Collective Soul and Better than Ezra, Sept.
 11; ZZ Top, Sept.
 14; Tower of Power and Lettuce, Sept.
 21; Brett Eldredge, Sept.
 25; Alice Cooper, Sept.
 28; Air Supply, July 16, 2022; Tedeschi Trucks Band with Los Lobos and Gabs Dixon, July 24, 2022; Ted Nugent, Aug.
 11, 2022

 DAYTON INDOOR CONCERT VENUES